Birds

 Habitat

-Blue and Gold Macaw can be found in subtropical and tropical forest, native to Central and South America where they live in woodland and savannah.
-This species range from Venezuela to Brazil, Bolivia, Columbia, Peru, Paraguay, Previously they range in Trinidad too but in 1970 they were completely wiped out due to human activities.
+Blue and Gold Macaw can be found in subtropical and tropical forest, native to Central and South America.
+Where they live in woodland and savannah.
+This species range from Venezuela to Brazil, Bolivia, Columbia, Peru, Paraguay.
+Previously they range in Trinidad too but in 1970.
+They were completely wiped out due to human activities.
 They build their nest at height in dead palm trees to avoid predation.

 Status